-The eight Harry Potter movies are in high demand, and it’s typically a heated battle to see which streaming service will own the rights to stream these films.
-Currently (as of October 14th, 2022), All 8 films are on Peacock Premium. (sign up for an account)
+The eight Harry Potter movies are in high demand, and the franchise tends to hop between streaming services depending on which company is leasing the rights to stream these films when you want to watch them.
+Currently (as of February 14th, 2023), All 8 films are on Peacock Premium. (sign up for an account)

-- When not on HBO, NBC typically has them available on Peacock Premium. (sign up for an account)
+- They are currently available on Peacock Premium. (sign up for an account).

 - As a last resort, you can purchase the films from Amazon Prime Video and stream them whenever you want.